readium/architecture/streamer/parser/metadata.md

 When parsing an EPUB, we need to establish:

 * which title is the primary one
-* the language(s) used to express the primary title along with the associated strings
 * the string used to sort the title of the publication
-* the subtitle of the publication
+* a language map of the representations of the title
-* the default language for metadata
+* which title is the subtitle
+* a language map of the representations of the title

 ### EPUB 2.x

 The first `<dc:title>` element should be considered the primary one.

-To determine the language of the `title` element, check:

-1. if it has an `xml:lang` attribute;
-2. if it shares an `xml:lang` attribute (i.e. it is present on the `metadata` or `package` element);
-3. the primary language of the publication.
+Parse it as a [localized string](#localized-strings) to compute a language map.

 The string for `sortAs` is the value of `content` in a `meta` whose `name` is `calibre:title_sort` and `content` is the value to use.

 The subtitle can’t be expressed.

-To determine the default language for metadata, check:

-1. if the `package` has an `xml:lang` attribute;
-2. the primary language of the publication.

 ### EPUB 3.x